-Familiarize yourself with your loan statements to keep a running total of principal payments.
-Also be aware of the price that other homes are purchased for in your neighborhood.
-If your mortgage is under five years old, chances are you haven't greatly reduced principal � it's been mostly interest.
+Familiarize yourself with your monthly statements to keep track of principal payments.
+Find out the selling prices of other houses in your immediate area.
+If your mortgage is fewer than five years old, it's likely you haven't greatly reduced principal � it's been mostly interest.

 Verify Equity Amount

-You can start the process of PMI cancelation when you calculate that your equity has risen to 20%.
-Contact your lender to request cancellation of your Private Mortgage Insurance.
-Your lender will require documentation that your equity is at 20 percent or above.
-You can acquire proof of your equity by getting a state certified appraisal using form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.
+You can begin the process of canceling your PMI as soon as you're sure your equity has risen to 20%.
+You will first let your lender know that you are asking to cancel your PMI.
+Lenders ask for proof of eligibility at this point.
+You can acquire documentation of your home's equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.